almossawi/badarguments/extras/content/posts/main/index.md

 It's a **revolutionary war** if we're the ones fighting it, and sedition if it's somebody else doing the fighting.

+**Anti-Rabbit Fighter**.
 In a world where rabbits are projected in the image of a monster, **anti-rabbit fighter** right away lends someone legitimacy.
 They're anti-rabbit, we're anti-rabbit, so naturally, we must both be righteous.
 It's a selective yardstick that gets to conflate which side you're on with whether what you're doing is morally permissable.

 Defining morality based on who the other side happens to be is why, as Gabor Maté puts it, a protestor throwing stones at government forces in, say, Hong Kong is praised in our media, but the exact same act committed in some other part of the world is demonized.